foundry-vtt-community/wiki.js/development/api/helpers.md

 API Documentation: [Notifications](https://foundryvtt.com/api/classes/client.Notifications.html)

 Foundry has a "toasts" system available at `ui.notifications`.
 Its methods, `info`, `warn`, and `error` all call `notify`, which creates the toast then returns the ID of the notification.
 In some instances, you may wish to capture this ID for use with `remove` to programatically dismiss a toast.
+Notifications take an optional second argument where you can pass `{ localize: true }` so any warnings you add are i18n-friendly.

 ## Specific Use Cases